agrc/gis.utah.gov/_posts/2021-06-23-choosing-right-transformation.md

 ## Irreconcilable Differences

-The WGS84 datum and the NAD83 datum started out identical.
-However, because WGS84 and NAD83 are tied and adjusted to different sets of points on the earth's surface (NAD83 focuses on the North American area, while WGS84 focuses on the entire world), they have drifted apart over time like a celebrity marriage.
+The WGS84 datum and the NAD83 datum started out as practically interchangeable.
+However, because WGS84 and NAD83 are adjusted to different areas of the earth's surface (NAD83 focuses on the North American area, while WGS84 focuses on the entire world), they have drifted apart over time like a celebrity marriage.

 Because a projection using NAD83 and another using WGS84 are no longer starting from the same spot, any projected coordinates calculated in both no longer match.
 While the difference is slight on a planetary scale, it often works out to around a meter here in Utah.